Snehaphilip989/miniproject1/GIT_BasicCommands.md

 The git commit command is used to capture a snapshot of the project's currently staged changes.
 Committed snapshots are safe versions of a project and git will never change them unless you explicitly ask it to.

+## Merge

+The git merge command lets us to take the independent lines of development created by git branch and integrate them into a single branch.

+## Checkout

+The git checkout command lets you navigate between the branches created by git branch.The git checkout command operates upon three distinct entities: files, commits, and branches.